gannalouis/ROS-Basics-in-5-days-Python_Noetic/README.md

 5. ROS Debugging Tools
 ```

-In the course there are several assignment where I was required to move robots, read their sensor data, and using that data make intelligent decisions.
+In the course there are several assignment where you are required to move robots, read their sensor data, and using that data make intelligent decisions.

 ## COURSE OUTLINE